Gregivy/simpleddp/README.md

         //be careful here, once we filtered the data
         //this.posts will be an array of links to data objects (posts)
-        //so if particular posts changes, this.posts will change too
+        //so if particular posts change, this.posts will change too
         //but if there are new 'coffee' posts arrived from server this.posts won't change
         //we have to re-filter every time something is changing